Nick Heidfelds 1999 (41.6s) hillclimb record was beaten after Max Chilton in his McMurtry Spéirling fan car tore it to shreds at 39.08s in 2022!

 Versatile enough to enjoy on a cheeseboard or incorporate into your favourite dishes

-In addition, our Charlton Cheddar was also awarded the silver medal in the Cheddar category- Mature traditional cylindrical class.
+In addition, our Charlton Cheddar was also awarded the silver medal in the Cheddar category-mature traditional cylindrical class.

-Both available now at Goodwood Farm Shop – don’t miss the chance to try this exceptional cheese and bring home a taste of award-winning excellence!
+Both available now at Goodwood Farm Shop – don’t miss the chance to try this exceptional cheese and bring home a taste of award-winning excellence.

-From Cow to Cheese: A Truly Local Process at Goodwood Estate
+A Truly Local Process at Goodwood Estate

-At Goodwood Estate, we believe in making our cheese as fresh and local as it gets.
+At the Goodwood Estate, we believe in making our cheese as fresh and local as it gets.
 Our full cheese making process is done right here on the home farm, from animal to product, ensuring it is the freshest and most sustainable it can be.

 Our strong dairy herd of one hundred and seventy, is lovingly cared for on our home farm, located just half a mile from our farm shop; making it one of the few farm shops that resides on its own farm.
 Each day, our cows are milked by hand, producing the highest quality milk for our cheese.
 Once the milk is extracted, it’s immediately transported a matter of yards to our on-site cheese-making facility, where the magic happens.